Evanny254/Taskify/README.md

 RESTful API: Taskify's backend follows RESTful principles, ensuring a standardized and predictable API interface.
 SQL Database: The backend uses SQL databases to store and manage user data, tasks, and project information.
 The Backend is delpoyed in render.

+## Backend Repository
+Here is the link to our Backend Repository: https://github.com/Evanny254/Taskify-Backend

 ## Components
 Taskify's frontend comprises various components that work together seamlessly to deliver a smooth user experience: